Dmytro1991ua/Drum-Kit__Project/README.md

 # Drum-Kit__Project

-#### A project of an awesome Drum Kit.
-The штspiration for this project has come after Wes Bos Javascript 30 day challenge.
+##### A project of an awesome Drum Kit.
+The inspiration for this project has come after Wes Bos Javascript 30 day challenge.
 The project seems to be quite simple, but I couldn't help myself and just passed by as a huge fan of Hard Rock and Heavy Metal, in particular, drum kits.

 #### HTML/HTML5, CSS3, BEM, JS, Responsive Web Design, Mobile First Approach.